 Even if you do the field sobriety test, you’ll probably still be arrested for DUI.
 The cops aren’t going to ask random drivers to take part in an FST.
 If they ask you to undergo this test, it’s because they believe you’re under the influence.
 However, some police officers in South Carolina do not administer the test properly.

-All police officers in Greenville are required to wear body cams.
+All police officers in Spartanburg are required to wear body cams.
 This means that your FST will be recorded.
-Your DUI defense lawyer in Greenville is going to review this tape.
+Your DUI defense lawyer in Spartanburg is going to review this tape.
 If they believe the cops didn’t administer the test properly, they’ll ask that it be excluded at trial.

-Call and Talk to a DUI Defense Lawyer in Greenville Right Away
+Call and Talk to a DUI Defense Lawyer in Spartanburg Right Away